If you receive a Claim Form from a County Court through the post you need to respond rapidly.

 - Section 2,3,4,5 about your family and financial situation

-- Section 6,7,8,9,10 about your income, expenditure and other debts (make sure that all your incomes and expenses are quoted as per month or per week, so that you can add them up)
+- Section 6,7,8,9,10 about your income, expenditure and other debts (make sure that all your incomes and expenses are quoted as per month so that you can add them up)

-- the box which says Section 11 Offer of Payment
+- the box that says Section 11 Offer of Payment

 - Section 12 Declaration – sign and date this.